MicrosoftDocs/power-automate-docs/articles/mobile/manage-cloud-flows.md

 ---
-title: Manage cloud flows in the Power Automate mobile app for Android | Microsoft Docs
+title: Manage cloud flows in the Power Automate mobile app for Android
-description: Learn how to manage cloud flows in the Power Automate mobile app for Android.
+description: Learn how to manage your cloud flows in the Microsoft Power Automate mobile app for Android.
 services: ''
 suite: flow
 documentationcenter: na